qpdf/qpdf/README-maintainer.md

   argument
 * Add an entry to the bottom half of job.yml for the job JSON field
 * Add documentation for the new option to cli.rst
-* Implement the QPDFJob::Config method in QPDFJob_config.cc.
+* Implement the QPDFJob::Config method in QPDFJob_config.cc
+* Adding new options tables is harder -- see below

 QPDFJob is documented in three places: